antemooo/DCSA/README.md

 Input_File_Name & Output_File_Name : should be .txt, .csv, etc.

-Hadoop_Dir: shoud be a directory in the HDFS
+Hadoop_Dir: should be a directory in the HDFS

 Other_Dir: a specified directory from the user to dump the output file. (this could be ignored)